 Smugglers operated with impunity along Rhode Island’s rugged shoreline, where quiet inlets and coves disguised their activities.

 Danny Walsh, a prominent Rhode Island horse breeder, controlled the liquor smuggled into Rhode Island.
-Rettich joined up with Walsh and began expanding operations.
+Carl Rettich joined Walsh and began expanding operations.
 He bought the 20-room mansion overlooking a cove.
 The press nicknamed it the 'crime castle' and 'murder mansion.'

 The Associated Press ran a story on June 3, 1935, speculating that Walsh 'was stood in a tub of cement until it hardened about his feet, and then thrown alive into the sea.'
 The AP reported it was just a 'grisly underworld tale,' and no witnesses had been found.